 When we visited Tuscany

-We visited Tuscany at the end of February 2023 with our three kids (ages 9, 8, and 6 years old at the time).
+Our impromptu Tuscany family holiday was at the end of February 2023 with our three kids (ages 9, 8, and 6 years old at the time).

 We had a short flight on RyanAir from Eindhoven, Netherlands, straight into Pisa, Italy, and then rented a car when we arrived.

-Italy is fantastic any time of the year—you can never go wrong with visiting that gorgeous country.
+Italy is wonderful any time of the year—you can never go wrong with visiting that gorgeous country.
 However, if I could pick any time to visit I’d probably skip the winter months.

 The bright side to going on a family holiday in Tuscany during the winter months is that there are way fewer people!
 The streets were practically empty.

-I ended up booking pretty much the first place I found—Agriturismo Diacceroni—a great family-friendly Agriturismo in the heart of Tuscany, about an hour southeast of Pisa.
+I ended up booking pretty much the first place I found—Agriturismo Diacceroni—a great family-friendly Tuscany agriturismo in the heart of Italy, about an hour southeast of Pisa.

 And that was that.
-Other families who’ve visited Tuscany recommended it, so I didn’t over-research and second-guess my decision, and it ended up being just what we needed.
+Other families who’ve visited the area on a Tuscany family holiday recommended it, so I didn’t over-research and second-guess my decision, and it ended up being just what we needed.

-We stayed in their two-bedroom apartment but probably should have sprung for the three bedrooms just to have a little more room for our family.
+We stayed in their two-bedroom apartment during our week in Tuscany but probably should have sprung for the three bedrooms just to have a little more room for our family.

 My only complaint (okay, there are two of them) is that the pillows could’ve been better, and the wifi never connected well.
 I could’ve (should’ve) asked for more pillows, and the internet and lack of TV ended up being fine; we read books instead of watching TV at night.